Familiarity with University Regulations

 - Possession or use of firearms, explosives, or other dangerous substances

-- Vandalism or threats of actual damage to property or physical harm to others
+- Vandalism or damage to property or physical harm to others

 - Possession, sale, transfer, or use of illegal drugs